 Read our special event coverage of SAP TechEd '05 in Boston.

-BOSTON -- It took some convincing, but senior executives at Raytheon Co. have given approval to implementing SAP's exchange infrastructure
+BOSTON -- It took some convincing, but senior executives at Raytheon Co. have given approval to implementing SAP's

 The Waltham, Mass.-based defense contractor, which recently completed an upgrade to the mySAP Business Suite, sees SAP XI as part of its overall plan to follow through with SAP's Enterprise Services Architecture roadmap, said Brian J. Moore, principal architect at Raytheon.